uselesstechjunks/leetcode/docs/source/ml/qb.rst

 Theoretical Background
 ********************************************************************************

-Statistical Learning Principles: Probability, Statistics, Learning Theory
+Statistical Learning: Probability, Statistics, Learning Theory
 ================================================================================
 .. note::
 	* You're given a sample from :math:`F_X` of size :math:`N`, and I give you an estimator :math:`\hat{x}`.
 Write down the MSE expression and break it down into bias and variance terms.